Franzeu/Subreddit-Monitor-Bot/README.md

 # RedditPosts-Bot
 RedditPosts-Bot is a Discord bot that retreives reddit submissions and streams it in real time.

+### Features
+Here are all the features that RedditPosts-Bot
+- Stream a subreddit and receive the newest posts whenever they are created
+- Add keywords when streaming a subreddit so that you only receive posts that have the keywords in the title
+- Look at the top, hot, and newests post in a subreddit
+- Limit the amount of posts that the bot sends whenever looking at the top, hot, and newest posts

 ![Alt text](assets/Title.gif?raw=true "Title")

 ## Installation